PaddlePaddle/Paddle/doc/design/cpp_data_feeding.md

 };
 ```

-All the `FileReader` and `DecoratedReader` share exactly the same interfaces as defined in `ReaderBase`.
-So they can be decorated for more than one time: We can **shuffle** a reader's outputs and then **batch** the shuffle outputs.
-The interface consistency also allows related ops use readers without knowing what they are exactly.
+Both the `FileReader` and `DecoratedReader` share exactly the same interface as defined in `ReaderBase`.
+So they can be decorated for multiple times: We can **shuffle** a reader's outputs and then **batch** the shuffled outputs.
+The interface consistency also allows related ops use readers without knowing their underlying type.

 ### MultipleReader